rguides

 }

-Using GPU Acceleration
+Using GPU acceleration

 GPU acceleration dramatically speeds up training for large models and datasets.
 Modern GPUs have thousands of cores optimized for parallel tensor operations, making them ideal for deep learning.
+For models with millions of parameters or datasets too large to fit in RAM, moving computation to a GPU can reduce training time from hours to minutes.
+Before writing GPU-dependent code, confirm that your system supports it.

-Checking GPU Availability
+Checking GPU availability

 torch.cuda_is_available() # Returns TRUE if CUDA is available